2001 Bangladesh–India border skirmishes: Aftermath

-Bangladesh ordered no courts-martial, suspensions, or transfers of any local military commanders.
-This was the first armed engagement between India and Bangladesh, two neighbouring states that had otherwise maintained friendly relations since Bangladesh's independence from Pakistan in 1971.
+The Government of Bangladesh denied allegations that it had supported the BDR's initialization of hostilities with India and termed the incident as the "adventurism of its local commanders".
+However, Bangladesh ordered no courts-martial, suspensions, or transfers of any local military commanders.

 The end of the brief conflict saw an upsurge of nationalism in Bangladesh.
+Observers have termed the incident as a political ploy to rouse nationalistic passions before the Bangladeshi elections (which were 2 months away at the time of the incident) and as malicious adventurism by the Bangladesh Rifles (BDR).
 In parliamentary elections, the four-party right-wing alliance led by the Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh won the majority.

+This was the first armed engagement between India and Bangladesh, two neighbouring states that had otherwise maintained friendly relations since Bangladesh's independence from Pakistan in 1971.
 Both sides desisted from any further hostilities and began border talks to discuss disputes along their 4000 km border.
 The two states experienced a thaw in their diplomatic relations shortly afterwards.

-India has since then initiated the construction of a barrier along the entire length of its international border with Bangladesh, and is still in the process of constructing it.
+India has since completed the construction of a barrier along the entire length of its international border with Bangladesh.
 Bangladesh has protested the construction of the barrier, claiming that the construction of a fence within 150 yards of the international border was a gross violation of the Indo-Bangladeshi Treaty of Friendship, Cooperation and Peace.
-The Bangladeshi government also protested the alleged frequent Indian Border Security Force (BSF) incursions into Bangladesh, and cross-border firing that has resulted in the deaths of Bangladeshis inside Bangladeshi territory.
+The Bangladeshi government also protested the alleged frequent Indian BSF incursions into Bangladesh, and cross-border firing that has resulted in the deaths of Bangladeshis inside Bangladeshi territory.
 In a news conference in August 2008, it was stated that 97 people had been killed (69 Bangladeshis, 28 Indians; rest unidentified) while trying to cross the border illegally in the prior six months.